An area to document the Glitch Unreal Engine Project.

-In Glitch, if you lean into a curve, you’ll hear an engine like synth sound which represents how much extra energy you are building.
+In Glitch, if you lean into a curve, you’ll hear a slight engine like synth sound which represents how much extra energy you are building.
 The energy comes from the tension between where you want to go (movement input) and where your character is going (velocity), both on the lateral axis.
 These become different when turning but quickly match up, and creating the difference raises your glitch meter.

-Press your ‘ability’ key (will change) when you are moving, and you will get a little bounce, much shorter than a jump, and an immediate sideways impulse. you need to be pressing a movement key.
-For a larger dodge, with more height, add in a shotty boost (downards shotty fire)
+Pressing dodge you will get a bounce, much shorter than a jump, and an immediate sideways impulse. you need to be pressing a movement key.

 There is no wall dodge – dodging is strictly a combat mechanic to increase the fightiness of the game.